Wilsonville Public Library

-The Wilsonville Public Library (WPL) is the single-location public library of the city of Wilsonville in the U.S. state of Oregon.
+The Wilsonville Public Library (WPL) is the single-location public library of the city of Wilsonville, Oregon.
 Established in 1982, the library moved to its present location near Wilsonville Memorial Park in 1988.
-WPL is a part of the Library Information Network of Clackamas County and serves a population of about 21,900.
-The library has approximately 155,000 items in its collection with a total circulation of approximately 515,000.
+The WPL is a part of the Library Information Network of Clackamas County and serves a population of about 21,900.
+The library has approximately 155,000 items in its collection with a total circulation of approximately 515,000 items.